ESMValGroup/ESMValCore/doc/esmvalcore/fixing_data.rst

     warnings.
 Checker will never fail.
 Use this at your own risk.

 - ``relaxed``: only CRITICAL issues are treated as errors.
-We recommend not to relay on this mode, although it can be useful if there are errors preventing the run that you are sure you can manage on the diagnostics or that will not affect you.
+We recommend not to rely on this mode, although it can be useful if there are errors preventing the run that you are sure you can manage on the diagnostics or that will not affect you.